9 July 2022

 Global Shakespeare: Othello’s Venice in the World

-The aim of the VIU Summer School is to gather an international cohort of graduate students for a week-long, multi-faceted exploration of one of the most timely topics in the interdisciplinary humanities: Shakespeare’s global contexts and futures.
-In order to provide focus and coherence, the play Othello, set in multicultural Venice, will be taken as a case study throughout the summer school.
+The Summer School aims to gather an international cohort of graduate students for a week-long, multi-faceted exploration of one of the most timely topics in the interdisciplinary humanities: Shakespeare’s global contexts and futures.
+In order to provide focus and coherence, the play Othello, set in multicultural Venice, will be taken as case study throughout the summer school.

-Kevin Curran, Professor of Early Modern Literature, University of Lausanne, Switzerland; President of the Lausanne Shakespeare Festival (Scientific Coordinator)
+Kevin Curran, Professor of Early Modern Literature, University of Lausanne, Switzerland; President of the Lausanne Shakespeare Festival (Co-Coordinator)

 - A clear historical sense of the way Shakespeare’s works are imbricated in a global world of commerce, ideas, and performance, both in Shakespeare’s time and our own.